🧠What Is KYI?

 How It Works

-Step 1: Open the KYI Application
+Step 1: Start a KYI application

-Go to the home page of your account and click on "Authenticate Asset" under the "Know Your Issuer (KYI)" card.
+From the home page of your account, click Authenticate Asset in the Know Your Issuer (KYI) card.

-Step 3: Verify the Issuing Wallet(s)
+Step 3: Verify the controlling wallet(s)

-Bluprynt supports multiple wallet verification methods for asset issuers:
+Bluprynt supports several wallet verification methods:

 • Wallet Extension: Sign via MetaMask or Phantom (non-transactional, no asset risk)